-When you create vegetable dyes, you are keeping an old craft alive.
-It is fun to dye your natural fibers with materials you can find in your own garden.
+When you create vegetable dyes, you are keeping the old traditional fiber arts alive.
+It is fun to dye your fibers with natural dyes you can find in your own garden.
 And you can create a product that will last for a century and still look like new.
 If natural dyeing takes a lot of time and energy, it’s well worth it!
 That’s why we admire those wonderful peasant carpets in the museums.

 In their spare time, from spring through fall, the peasants and their daughters were gathering plants for dyeing.
 They had a bag for each plant.

 The oldest women were experts in recognizing the materials.
 But, even so, many mistakes during dyeing operation could happen.
 The fear of having such a bad luck led to a superstitious belief that those who failed the dyeing process were mean women.

 That’s why some peasants who were skilled cloth dyers were recognized as textile artisans.
 They were working for the whole community.

 Traditional Recipes for Homemade Fabric Dyes

 These natural dyeing techniques have been transferred and practiced for generations.
 The procedure takes some time and a substantial quantity of plant material.